 We have all been there.
-You have finally purchased that new leave in conditioner* everyone has been raving about and decide to use it to create your signature wash and go.
+You have finally decide to purchase that new leave-in conditioner everyone has been raving about and decide to use it to create your signature wash and go or twist out.

 As you apply the gel, you notice little white balls appearing all over your hair, on every strand in every area.
 Uh Oh!
-It’s not like you can cover it up, you hair is officially a mess.
-Great!
-Now what?
+You try to fix it by rubbing in the white balls but you notice that they are firm and are not melting into your strands.

-I know I am not alone when I say, that I really had no clue what caused the white balls, and if it was a new product more than likely it would end up in the trash with me declaring that it does not work for my hair.
+I know I am not alone when I say, that I really had no clue what caused the white balls.
+When I got them with a new product, more than likely it would end up in the trash with me declaring that it does not work for MY hair when the truth is actually a little more nuanced than that.

-For example flaking is caused by the polymer molecules that are found in gels that are responsible for clumping our hair and giving us that hold we all know and love.
-In some cases if you even attempt to scrunch or touch your hair the molecules will shatter leaving you with literal flakes of gel all over your head, mix that with a leave in and a complete mess unfolds.
+For example, gel flaking is caused by polymer molecules that are found in gels that are responsible for clumping our hair and giving us that hold we all know and love.
+In some cases, if you even attempt to scrunch or touch your hair when it is dry, the molecules will shatter leaving you with literal flakes of gel all over your head.

-This isn’t a chemistry class so I won’t bore you with any more details however we do have a fool proof way of making sure you figure out what works well with what before you add them to your hair.
+This isn’t a chemistry class however so I won’t bore you with any more details however there is a foolproof way of making sure you figure out what products work well together before you add them to your hair and create an unholy mess.

-The test is simple, just take a little of your leave in and a little of your gel, rub them together in the palm of your hand.
+The test is simple; just place a little of your leave-in conditioner* in the palm of your hand along with a little of your gel.
+Rub them together and see how they behave.
 You will see one of 3 results:

-1. If you get a creamy consistency with no clumps, that’s great and you have a winning product combo.
-Carry on with your styling session.
+1. You get a creamy consistency with no clumps, that’s great and you have a winning product combo.
+Carry on with your styling session as usual.

-2. If you get cream plus a few clumps that disappear with more rubbing then your products are having a hard time combining but they may do so if you really work them into your hair, proceed with caution.
+2. If you get cream plus a few clumps that disappear with more rubbing then your products are having a hard time combining but they may do so if you really work them into your hair, proceed with caution but allow enough time to back out if things get hairy.

 Do you ladies test your product combos before trying them on your hair?